 You are charged standard request, storage, and data transfer rates to read from and write to AWS services, such as Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, and AWS Key Management Service (KMS).
 Read about considerations when working with Amazon S3 storage classes in our documentation.
 You are also charged standard rates for Amazon CloudWatch Logs, Amazon CloudWatch Metrics, and Amazon CloudWatch Events.

-When copying data from AWS to an on-premises storage system, you pay for AWS data transfer at your standard rate.
-When transferring data between AWS services using the DataSync EC2 agent, you pay for cross-region traffic and for traffic between different Availability Zones.
-To learn more, consult the price list to see data transfer prices for all AWS Regions.
+When copying data from AWS to an on-premises storage system, you pay for AWS Data Transfer OUT from your source AWS Region.
+When copying data between AWS Regions, you pay for Data Transfer between regions (billed as Data Transfer OUT from your source region to your destination region).
+When copying data between AWS services using the DataSync EC2 agent, you pay for Data Transfer between regions and for Data Transfer between Availability Zones.
+To learn more, see Data Transfer pricing.

 You will be billed by AWS PrivateLink for interface VPC endpoints that you create to manage and control the traffic between your agent(s) and the DataSync service over AWS PrivateLink.
 Only control traffic is subject to PrivateLink charges.
 This includes commands from the DataSync service to the agent, such as StartTaskExecution.
 The files or objects transferred by DataSync are not subject to PrivateLink charges.